Betterbird/thunderbird-patches/README.md

 8. Check whether the problem reproduces with all add-ons switched off: `Help > Troubleshoot Mode`.
 Reset the startup cache: `Help > Troubleshooting Information, Clear startup cache`.
 9. Have you manipulated any preferences, perhaps via `user.js`?
 Are you using `userChrome.css` or `userContent.css`?
 10. For performance issues, submit a (startup) performance profile, see Mozilla's documentation for details.
 Note that after capturing the profile via `Tools > Developer Tools > Developer Toolbox, Performance`, you need to click `Upload local profile`, but instead of uploading to Mozilla, click `Download`.
 Then submit the data to our support, for big files, use a file transfer service.
-11. Have you tried using the `Repair Folder` function on the folder's property panel?
-That's for issues with specific folders, like
-  - messages not displaying correctly
-  - receiving mail into the folder (if it's an Inbox) not working
-  - filters on the folder not working
-  - search not finding messages
-  - selection or action on selected messages not working
+11. For issues with specific folders, have you tried using the `Repair Folder` function on the folder's property panel?
+These issues include: messages not displaying correctly, receiving mail into the folder (if it's an Inbox) not working, filters on the folder not working, search not finding messages, selection or action on selected messages not working.
 12. Does the issue happen in Thunderbird when run on the same profile?
 Comparisons with Thunderbird running on a different profile are not meaningful.
 This question of course doesn't apply to Betterbird-only features.
 13. For "can't send" or "can't receive" problems, disable your anti-virus program, either for the Betterbird executable, or its installation directory or both.
 Generally it's not necessary and not recommended to exclude your profile from the anti-virus protection, unless you're experiencing **sluggishness** which may be related to anti-virus scan delays.
 14. Note that profiles on network drives are only partly supported, profiles in Dropbox folders don't work at all.